pradipbhatt/laravel_internship_CloudTechServices/README.md

   - INT-I485 completion by February 26, 2025.
   - Ensure successful integration with the backend system.

 ---

-## Daily and Weekly Reports

-### Daily Reports

-#### February 20, 2025

-- **Tasks Completed**:
-  - Onboarding and environment setup.
-  - Reviewed project documentation and sprint details.
-- **Challenges**:
-  - Familiarizing with internal tools  Zoho.
-- **Learning**:
-  - Understood project management workflows and sprint planning.

----

-#### February 21, 2025

-- **Tasks Completed**:
-  - Started working on Week 1 PHP tasks.
-  - Participated in the first sprint  tasks.
-- **Challenges**:
-  - Had trouble with the backend setup on the local environment.
-- **Learning**:
-  - Improved debugging and local environment setup skills.

----

 ## Technologies Used

 - **Languages**: JavaScript, PHP, HTML/CSS
-- **Frameworks/Libraries**: Php,Laravel
+- **Frameworks/Libraries**: PHP, Laravel
 - **Tools**: Git, GitHub, VS Code
 - **Project Management**: Zoho

+---

+## Prerequisites

+Before getting started, ensure you have the following installed and set up:

+- **PHP & Laravel**: Install the latest version of PHP and Laravel framework.
+- **Database**: MySQL or PostgreSQL setup.
+- **Version Control**: Git installed and configured.
+- **Code Editor**: Visual Studio Code or any preferred IDE.
+- **Project Management**: Access to Zoho for task tracking.(As per our company documentation)

 ---

 ## Internship Goals

 - Gain practical experience with PHP and Laravel development.
 - Collaborate with a team of developers on real-world projects.
 - Learn best practices in CI/CD, project management, and software development workflows.